 Now the big difference at Doolally is that you have to pay upfront as opposed to paying the bill at the end.
 I guess this is also one way of keeping people sober 😛 They have a quaint system of charging in terms of Dimes (Rs.100) and Nickels (Rs.10), which are actual coins by the way, so we started off with five fine brews and ordered some starters too.

 While the beer flowed freely, I must say the quantity of food per serving left a lot to be desired.
 In fact, some of the stuff seemed enough for just a single person, let alone six hungry souls.
-Apparently, the food aspect is managed by the Corinthians, not Doolally.
+Apparently, the food aspect is managed by the Corinthians guys, not Doolally.

 It was fun to read the in-house newspaper, the “Doolally Dispatch”, as well as the pithy comments on the coasters (will upload pics later) as well as the posters on the walls.

-It is an ideal place to laze around on a Sunday afternoon with freshly brewed beer available on tap and soak in the relaxing ambience of the place.
-One thing is pukka for sure, there are gonna be lot of meetups at Doolally for a long time to come! 🙂
+It is an ideal place to laze around on a Sunday afternoon with freshly brewed beer available on tap while soaking in the relaxed ambience of the place.
+One thing is pukka for sure, there are going to be a LOT of meetups at Doolally for a long time to come!

 The Corinthians Boutique Hotel